10 Reasons to Implement a Cloud Multi-Carrier Parcel Management System

 - Improved Decision-Making: Operations teams can improve transportation decisions by leveraging actionable reports and dashboards available within a cloud multi-carrier parcel management system.
 The right system will include Business Intelligence tools and technology that reduce time to information, create a single source of truth, and empower business operations with high-quality data that increases agility and drives toward KPIs.
 Specifically, a Business Intelligence platform in a cloud multi-carrier parcel management system will understand how components such as distance, speed to delivery, density, and package size affect spend within the transportation carrier landscape, visualize how and where changes are planning to (or should) occur, and retain this information as a “profile” that allows the shipper or logistics service provider to negotiate with carriers.
 For instance, if a shipper is implementing changes in fulfillment to increase ship-from-store, or as many retailers have done during the COVID-19 outbreak, locate a new temporary DC, understanding how these changes impact zone and carrier service-level downgrade options are critical.

 - Low Transportation Spend: A cloud multi-carrier parcel management system will lower transportation spend by as much as 10 – 20% on average.

 A cloud multi-carrier parcel management system can provide myriad benefits for shippers.
-To learn more, download this Quick Guide: Critical Capabilities of a TMS for Parcel Shipping.
+To learn more, download this Quick Guide: Critical Capabilities of a Multi-Carrier Parcel Shipping Solution.